Khama Rhino Sanctuary Camp, Botswana

 Khama Rhino Sanctuary Camping and Self-Drive… That’s a Wrap

-If you love rhinos then an overnight stay or two is definitely worth it.
-We’d recommend staying at least two nights though, to fully enjoy the experience and maximise your viewing opportunities.
+If you love rhinos, an overnight stay or two is definitely worth it.
+We’d recommend staying at least two nights to enjoy the experience and maximise your viewing opportunities fully.

 Looking for incredible experiences in Botswana?
 Check out these top-rated tours on Get Your Guide below: